abpframework/abp/docs/en/Community-Articles/2023-03-20- IdentityUser-Relationships/Post.md

 This class can be used to map these extra properties to table fields in the database.
 Please read [this](https://docs.abp.io/en/abp/latest/Customizing-Application-Modules-Extending-Entities?_ga=2.21022651.140118448.1679289046-1173891759.1672473062) document to improve your understanding of what we are doing.

 We need to create a new migration to see the changes in the database.
-Open your `EntityFrameworkCore` project in the terminal (this depends on the IDE you are using).
+Open your `EntityFrameworkCore` project in the terminal and run the following command (this depends on the IDE you are using).

 ![terminal-image](images/open-terminal.png)